xsuite/xfields/docs/platforms.rst

 Xfields supports different plaforms allowing the exploitation of different kinds of hardware (CPUs and GPUs).
 A platform is initialized by instanciating objects from one of the platform classes, which is then passed to the other Xfields components.
-Platforms are interchangeable as they expose the exact same API.
+Platforms are interchangeable as they expose the same API.

 Three platforms are presently available: